-Students may be assigned classroom detention at the classroom teacher's discretion, and building detention at the Principal's discretion, if the student refuses to obey the teacher/employee's directives, becomes disruptive, fails to abide by printed classroom, school or District rules, or the Code of Conduct, or otherwise impedes the educational purpose of the class.
+Students may be assigned classroom detention at the classroom teacher's discretion, and building detention at the Principal's discretion, if the student refuses to obey the teacher's/employee's directives, becomes disruptive, fails to abide by written classroom, school or District rules, or the Code of Conduct, or otherwise impedes the educational purpose of the class.
 Before ordering the detention, the staff member ordering the detention shall warn the student of the infraction and allow the student to respond.
 Parents/guardians shall be notified verbally prior to a student serving detention.

-Generally, detentions before or after school shall not exceed one hour.
+Generally, detentions before or after school shall not exceed one hour, and extended detentions shall not exceed three hours.
 The building Principal is authorized to establish, announce, and post additional guidelines and rules regarding detention, supervision, building access, etc..
 The length and timing of the detention is within the discretion of the employee disciplining the student or the building Principal, pursuant to the posted rules of the school.